compulim/azure-webapp-for-containers-template/README.md

 az role assignment create \
   --assignee 12345678-1234-5678-abcd-12345678abcd \
   --role Contributor \
-  --scope /subscriptions/12345678-1234-5678-abcd-12345678abcd/resourceGroups/myapp-rg/providers/Microsoft.Web/sites/myapp
+  --scope /subscriptions/12345678-1234-5678-abcd-12345678abcd/resourceGroups/myapp-rg/providers/Microsoft.Web/sites/myapp-web
 ```

 ### Kick off the build

 Go to Travis CI of your repository, and then click "Trigger build".
-In about 2-3 minutes, you should see your website up and running.
+In about 2-3 minutes, you should see your website up and running at https://myapp-web.azurewebsites.net/.

 ## How the CI/CD scripts works